nhemmings/tacoTruck/README.md

 ##Cyclone physics engine
-Rewriting Ian Millington's "Cyclone" physics engine piece by piece as I work my way through his book "Game Physics Engine Development - Second Edition".
+I am recreating Ian Millington's "Cyclone" physics engine piece by piece as I work my way through his book "Game Physics Engine Development - Second Edition".
+This is not my original work.
+I might make a few changes along the way, but the main purpose is to help me learn the code by writing the code.
+The website for the book and original source code can be found [here](http://procyclone.com/).